 Nest Thermostat E vs Nest Thermostat 3.0: Hardware and requirements

 - Both require Wi-Fi, Nest app and compatible heating system

 The Nest Thermostat E has temperature, humidity, proximity and ambient light sensors on board.
 There is a built-in rechargeable lithium ion-battery and it is said to run on less than 1kWh per month power.

 The Nest Thermostat 3.0 has temperature, humidity, near-field activity, far-field activity and ambient light sensors on board, so a couple more than the E. It too features a built-in rechargeable lithium-ion battery and it too runs on less than 1kWh per month power.

 Both thermostats require a Wi-Fi connection, the Nest app, which is available on both Android and iOS devices and a compatible heating system.
 Both Nest Thermostats work with the majority of 24V heating and cooling systems, including gas, electric, forced air, heat pump, radiant, oil, hot water, solar and geothermal.

 Nest Thermostat E vs Nest Thermostat 3.0: Conclusion

 The main difference in the two devices is the price, with a $150 discrepancy between the two, which can be seen in the design.
-The Thermostat 3.0 is a much more premium looking and it comes in several colour options with a larger and higher resolution display, while the Thermostat E has a much cheaper finish and is only available in white.
+The Thermostat 3.0 is more premium looking and it comes in several colour options with a larger and higher resolution display, while the Thermostat E has a cheaper finish and is only available in white.